← Blog

 Why this matters

-If you can’t trust a word processor to reliably save your work, you can’t trust it to do anything.
+If you can’t trust a word processor to reliably save your work, you can’t trust it to do anything else either.

-Half the development time for Quillium’s public beta was spent on reliability alone.
-Not features, not UI polish, not “aI iNtEgRaTIOn”.
+Roughly half of the development time spent on Quillium’s public beta went into reliability alone, rather than into features, UI polish, or any “aI iNtEgRaTIOn”.

-It’s about reliability.
-Because a writing tool that loses your writing isn’t a tool—it’s a liability.
+A writing tool that loses your writing isn’t really a tool; it’s a liability with a text editor bolted on.

 Your words are safe here.
 Try it out now.